promptrace/promptlab/docs/README.md

 PromptLab is a free, lightweight, open-source evaluation platform for Gen AI applications.
 When we say `lightweight`, we truly mean lightweight - no cloud subscription, no additional servers, and even no docker.
 You are just one `pip install` away from evaluating your AI Agent or RAG application.

 ## Core Concepts

+### Tracer

+Tracer is storage that stores the assets and experiments.
+Currently only supported tracer is a `SQLite` based tracer.
+Initializing the PromptLab object will try to the load the SQLite database file.
+If the file doesn't exist, PromptLab will create the file.

+### PromptLab Studio

+PromptLab Studio is a web interface that shows the experiments and assets.
+It also helps to compare multiple expriments.

 ### Asset

 Lifecycle of PromptLab starts from assets.
 Assets are artefacts used to design experiments.
 Assets are immutable.
 Once created they can't be changed, any attempt to update will create a new version of the same asset.
 Versioning starts from 0 and automatically incremented.

 There are two types of assets.

 #### Prompt Template
 A prompt template is a prompt with or without placeholders.
 The placeholders are replaced with actual data before sending to LLM.
 A prompt template has two parts - system prompt and user prompt.
-The placeholders are marked using `<PLACEHOLDER>`.
+The placeholders are marked using `< >`.

 A sample prompt template -